Minneapolis, Minnesota April 1999

-I woke before Wesley that morning, the first morning waking up next to him.
-I silently yawned, stretching my feet against the cowboy sheets tucked tight at the foot of the bed.
-Greeting the morning lying between sheets with broncos and rodeo riding cowboys galloping across and under me, brought a smile to my face, not that I wouldn’t have been smiling anyway.
+I woke before Wesley—the first morning waking up next to him.
+I yawned, stretching my toes against the cowboy sheets tucked tight at the foot of the bed.
+Greeting the morning between sheets covered with broncos and rodeo cowboys galloping across and under me brought a smile to my face, not that I wouldn’t have been smiling anyway.
 The sex was good.
 The cowboy sheets added an element of quirkiness I expected from Wesley.

-As I gently stretched, imagining my pointed toe nudged a lariat-twirling rider off his horse, the muffled electronic notes of Yellow Submarine rudely invaded my rodeo.
-I rolled out from under the sheets as gently as possible and hit the floor on all fours with a thud.
-Looking back at the still sleeping Wesley, I said a silent thank you for plush carpet.
+When I stretched, imagining my pointed toe nudged a lariat-twirling rider off his horse, the muffled electronic notes of Yellow Submarine rudely invaded my rodeo.
+I rolled out from under the sheets as gingerly as possible and hit the floor on all fours with a thud.
+Looking over my shoulder at the still sleeping Wesley, I said a silent thank you for plush carpet.
 I didn’t bother standing.
 In three, hand-knee crawling movements, I reached my destination and yanked open my purse to extinguish the now irritating jingle.

 “Sandra?”

 A knot instantly formed in the middle of my stomach.
-I recognized the voice, the baritone drawl, even after all those years.
+I recognized the baritone drawl, even after all those years.
 “Yes?”

 “Hey, darlin’.
 It’s Carson.”

-I looked over my shoulder at Wesley, still tucked under his cowboy sheets from the waist down, breathing the steady rhythm of sleep.
-One sinewy arm draped across his chest, the other cradled his head.
-I patted my legs, checking my state of consciousness; reasonably sure I hadn’t dozed off into one of my bizarre dreams.
+Peeking at Wesley, tucked under his cowboy sheets from the waist down and breathing the steady rhythm of sleep, while hearing Carson’s voice, made my head spin.
+I patted my legs, checking my state of consciousness, reasonably sure I hadn’t dozed off into one of my bizarre dreams.

 “I know who you are.”